 Heat vs. Knicks Injury Report Today - May 6

-The Miami Heat (44-38) are keeping their eye on five players on the injury report as they ready for Game 3 of the second round of the NBA playoffs against the New York Knicks (47-35) at FTX Arena on Saturday, May 6 at 3:30 PM ET.
+Heading into Game 3 of the second round of the NBA playoffs against the New York Knicks (47-35), the Miami Heat (44-38) are keeping their eye on five players on the injury report.
+The game begins at 3:30 PM ET on Saturday, May 6 at FTX Arena.

 Watch Heat vs. Knicks with Fubo!

-The Knicks beat the Heat 111-105 on Tuesday when they last played.
-Jalen Brunson led the Knicks in the win with 30 points, while Caleb Martin scored 22 in the losing effort for the Heat.
+The teams meet once again after the Knicks beat the Heat 111-105 on Tuesday.
+In the Knicks' win, Jalen Brunson recorded 30 points (and added five rebounds and two assists), while Caleb Martin scored 22 in the losing effort for the Heat.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.